inria-paris-robotics-lab/prl_ur5_ros2/prl_ur5_control/readme.md

 Refer to the built-in documentation in the launch file headers for more details.

+> [!IMPORTANT]
-> **Note:** The arguments for selecting camera parameters and camera type are stored in the `camera_config.yaml` file.
+> The arguments for selecting camera parameters and camera type are stored in the `camera_config.yaml` file.
 Ensure that the camera type matches your hardware, and only use parameters supported by the corresponding launch file.

 **Supported cameras:**
 - **`realsense`**: Intel RealSense cameras